How to Live With an Alcoholic

 - Know when it’s time to get professional help (which can sometimes mean setting up an intervention with AUD specialists and finding medication-assisted treatment).

 - Look for resources.
-There are support groups and peer support for people who love addicts.
-You can also consider professional help and family therapy.
+There are support groups and social support groups for people who love addicts.
+You can also consider professional help at a treatment facility and family therapy.

 - Trust yourself.
 If it’s time to walk away — it’s time.